WP-Reloaded/apply-online-plugin/README.txt

 === ApplyOnline - Application Form Builder and Manager ===
 Contributors: farhan.noor
 Donate link: https://wpreloaded.com/shop/
-Tags: Job Board, Form Builder, Custom Form, Forms, Contact Form, career, application, cv, courses, admission form, forms, contact form, email form, form builder, custom form, pdf form, registration form, payment form, login form, contact me, signature form, upload form, file upload form, conditional form, feedback form, appointment form, quote form, survey form, contact button, signup form, form plugin, contact form plugin, subscription form, email subscription form, newsletter form, donation form, booking form, quote request form, multi page form, conditional logic form, subscription form, application form, employment verification form, star rating form, rating form, event form, mailchimp form, campaign monitor form, constant contact form, mailpoet form, aweber form, cleverreach form, emma form, convertkit form, active campaign form, salesforce form, zoho form, capsule form
-Requires at least: 5.0
+Tags: Job Board, Form Builder, Contact Form, payment form, Job Manager Requires at least: 5.0
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 2.5.5
+Stable tag: 2.5.6
 Requires PHP: 5.2.4
 License: GPLv2 or later

-Robust Application Form Builder & Manager for Job Boards, Online Admissions, classes, courses registrations, etc.
+Powerful & intuitive plugin to post ads and start receiving applications online.

 == Description ==
+= Are you looking for a page on your website to post ads and start receiving applications conveniently? = Focused on stability and simplicity, with this plugin you can create a job board, advertisement board or open online registration of courses & classes and start receiving applications from your website.

 = The Most User Friendly WordPress Application Form Builder and Manager = Create stunning application forms using drag and drop Application Form Builder and publish job ads, admission ads, classes ads and manage received applications like a boss.
 It's not only a Form Builder, but a complete hiring & registration solution.
 [Click Here](https://wpreloaded.com/plugins/apply-online "World's #1 Online Application Form Builder & Manager") for a live demo.